kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 - Python >= 3.7 installed.
 - Git installed.
 - A [GitHub](https://github.com/) account.
+- A Python environment management system installed, [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/) or [Conda](https://docs.conda.io/en/latest/) are popular choices.

 ## Set up your project

 ### Install Kedro in a new virtual environment

 In your local development environment, create a virtual environment for this tutorial.
-Any environment management system can be used, though the following commands use [Conda](https://docs.conda.io/en/latest/):
+Any environment management system can be used, though the following commands use Conda:

 ```bash
 conda create --name iris-databricks python=3.10